Jeffrey Hunter: Leading man

-Fan response to these appearances was positive, and Hunter moved into leading roles with Red Skies of Montana (1952), billed third in a film about smokejumpers with Richard Widmark.
+Frogmen, and Hunter's role in it, received favorable reviews and he moved into leading roles with Red Skies of Montana (1952), billed third in a film about smokejumpers with Richard Widmark and Constance Smith.
 He had a more conventional male juvenile lead in Belles on Their Toes (1953), a sequel to Cheaper by the Dozen, which reunited him with Crain.

 Marilyn Monroe later gave an interview where she discussed Hunter's appeal:

 To me, Jeff is the acme of young American manhood.
 Why, he looks like he just stepped off a college campus.
 He's extremely handsome, but this is not what impresses me.
 He has sort of — well, an all-encompassing type of magnetism.
 And he's a walking advertisement for marriage.
 You can't be with Jeff more than two minutes without realizing that he takes his marriage seriously, and adores his wife and child.
 He talks about them constantly, and with extreme pride ...
 You would be certain to guess, even without knowing, that Jeff is the real athletic type.
 He likes to ski especially, and can you think of anyone who would look better soaring down a mountain?

 Fox gave Hunter his first starring role in Lure of the Wilderness (1952), a remake of Swamp Water, directed by Negulesco and opposite Jean Peters.
 After Dreamboat (1952), where Hunter supported Clifton Webb and Ginger Rogers, he was given his best role yet, the starring part in a war film, Sailor of the King (1953), based on C. S. Forester's book, Brown on Resolution.
 Although financed by Fox, it was essentially a British film, with British talent — Hunter was cast as a Canadian to explain his accent (his casting led to some difficulties with British film unions).

-Sailor of the King was a minor success, as was a Western Hunter made with Mitzi Gaynor, Three Young Texans (1954).
+Sailor of the King was a minor success, Filmink arguing Hunter "didn't have that X factor of great, or even second tier stars – Hunter lacked individuality, a presence that compelled the audience to look at him, and we think this is what would hold him back as a star for the rest of his career."
+Hunter followed it with a Western he made with Mitzi Gaynor, Three Young Texans (1954).
 Princess of the Nile (1954) was an "Eastern" with Debra Paget in the title role.
 It was not particularly successful, either, and Hunter did not manage to transition into being a top-line star.
 The title role in Prince Valiant, which had been mentioned for him, was given to Robert Wagner.
-"It was a terrible disappointment to me," said Hunter later.
+"It was a terrible disappointment to me", said Hunter later.
 "I just didn't know what to do.
 It seemed my career was over.
 They were making a lot of pictures on the lot, but I wasn't cast in any of them and I couldn't understand why, particularly since I started out with such a terrific lot of luck."